putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 Then it was dragging him – roughly and savagely over the forest floor by his leg and into the woods.
 His body was hitting against rocks and limbs as it dragged him onward.
 It was so strong.
 For a moment, somehow, he glimpsed brown fur and a pair of eyes.
 Round, black and empty staring directly into his.
 He could still hear the inhuman chattering.
 Like a child but with animalistic undertones.

 And then just as suddenly it let go.
 It fled into the woods.
+And so did the trooper.

-He still had his commlink.
+His flight had left him totally without bearings.
+Everything looked the same.
+He couldn't even tell what direction he had come from.
+But he still had his commlink.
 He pulled it out.

 “Comm LW-312.” he said between breaths.
 “Location unknown.
 There’s a monster in the woods.
 Did not make visual contact.”
 No response came.

 “Comm base camp.
 FD-472.
 There’s a monster out here.
 I need you at my position.
+Set bearing and distance.
 Over.”

 Still, no response.
 The commlink was on.
 Just nothing.